numberscope/frontscope/doc/making-a-visualizer.md

 could be extended.
 You could shorten the infinite progress bar for finite sequences, allow fast navigation by holding down arrow keys, add a progress bar mouse-over that shows the index… the possibilities are endless.
-We invite you to try extending or enhancing existing Visualizers as well as building your own.
+We invite you to try extending or enhancing existing visualizers as well as building your own.
 For now, though, let's return to the process of making a new visualizer based on p5.